nathanielcastillo/Cyclistic-Case-Study/README.md

 ```
 ### Column Overview

-ride_id - Alphanumerical ID given to the rides
-rideable_type - What kind of bicycle was used?
-Classic, electric, docked
-start_at - Timestamp for when the ride started
-ended_at - Timestamp for when the ride ended
-start_station_name - Name of station where ride started
-start_station_id - Alphanumeric ID given to the stations
-end_station_name - Name of station where ride ended
-end_station_id - Alphanumeric ID given to the stations
-start_lat - Latitude coordinates for where the ride started
-start_lng - Longitude coordinates for where the ride started
-end_lat - Latitude coordinates for where the ride ended
-end_lng - Latitude coordinates for where the ride ended
-member_casual - Type of ride.
-Member or Casual

 | Column Name        | Column Description                                       |
 |--------------------|----------------------------------------------------------|
 | ride_id            | Alphanumerical ID given to the rides                     |